 "Dancing Around Things" opens with one obstacle, a white rubber sheet suspended from the ceiling and facing the entrance.
 It has another at the center of the gallery, set on a table but spilling onto the floor.
 You will not want to touch the first because it serves as the screen for a video, not to mention as art.
 You will not want to touch the second because, frankly, it is a trifle creepy.
 Metal spikes and sagging rubber tubes protrude from a small wall of stacked metal piping, as Two-Person Operating System.
 Another tube lies curled up like a snake, beneath the table on the floor.

-Still, the video takes place in a place almost like home—if also, for an artist, the scene of frequent anxiety and eternal struggle.
+Still, the video feels almost like home—if also, for an artist, the scene of frequent anxiety and eternal struggle.
 It unfolds in her studio, and she invites another in as well, Silas Riener.
 The dancer and choreographer conducts his own struggle with a third obstacle, thick rubber bands stretching from floor to ceiling.
 As for the tubes, spikes, and piping, they serve as the set of a performance twice during the run as well, by Susan Marshall & Company.
 These are engaging obstacles.

 Plainly the artist relishes collaboration.
 The two people sharing her operating system could include the dancer or the viewer, and "dancing around" could mean avoiding what lies before one's eyes or taking it on like Ginger Rogers with Fred Astaire.
-Friedman says that she gave Riener limited direction, apart from going over with him his past moves and begging him to mess things up—and he dives right in, upright or on his head, as the bands give way or fight back.
+Friedman says that she gave Riener limited direction, apart from begging him to mess things up—and he dives right in, upright or on his head, as the bands give way or fight back.
 Now and then they unhook from the floor, leaving him hanging from above and leaving a threatening bed of hooks inches away.
 At a given moment, the dance can become awkward, funny, graceful, or supremely athletic.
 The video cuts between scenes of hooked and unhooked bands just as smoothly and silently.

 They also bring the work closer to the bare space of a gallery, much as Minimalism engages the viewer with its surroundings.
-Photos show a construction like the pipes but still more three dimensional, in black and white, but with more colors dropping out.
+Photos show a construction like the pipes, with still more pieces hanging out.
 They or similar photos also appear in the background of the video.
 One can treat the show as a single work—gaining in unity and directness from the gallery's smaller second location, a few doors down and across the street from its first.
 That makes it harder to dance around, but easier to engage.
 Bring your own sense of four humors.